OanaIgnat/OanaIgnat/README.md

 🔭 I've worked as a Research Intern at Meta (FAIR; x2) and Amazon (Prime Video).

-📫 Feel free to contact me! oignat@umich.edu
+📫 Feel free to contact me! oignat@scu.edu